Updated February 20, 2019.

 Additional services include cleaning tile and grout, upholstery, and rugs.

-This franchise ranks #275 on Entrepreneur magazine’s 2018 Franchise 500 list.
-Founded in 2006 by Jonathan Barnett in Denver, Colorado and franchising since then, the number of locations has expanded steadily over the past 10 years from 87 in 2008 to the current total of 340, of which three are company-owned and six are located outside the U.S.
+This franchise ranks #353 on Entrepreneur magazine’s Franchise 500 list, a significant slip from last year’s #275 ranking.
+Founded in 2006 by Jonathan Barnett in Denver, Colorado and franchising since then, the number of locations has steadily expanded over the past nine years from 169 in 2009 to the current total of 364, of which eight are company-owned and another eight are located outside the U.S.

 3. Stanley Steemer Carpet Cleaner